-- Secure an identity theft protection provider, so you know you can be alerted about suspicious activity involving your personal data whether via a disposed electronic or another way.
+- Get an identity theft protection plan so you know you can be alerted about suspicious activity involving your data, whether via a disposed electronic or another way.

 Note that your old device doesn’t necessarily need to be trashed but can be donated or recycled.
 Local governments are increasingly hosting e-cycling initiatives that keep electronics out of landfills and ensure that devices are purged of all user data.
 Search online for e-cycling centers near you before disposing of your electronics, including IoT devices and medical devices.